sashacheek/senior-capstone-notes/meeting_3.md

 ### IS Design and Development

-- Do (1.
-Infrastructure) first and use that for the other parts
+- Finish (1.
+Infrastructure) by end of Wednesday and use that for the other parts

 ## Infrastructure